aoriens/news-service/README.md

 - `photo` - the primary illustration for the news.
 This is an optional URL of an image returned by the service or an optional [CreateImage](#CreateImage) entity.
 - `photos` - more illustrations for the news.
-This is an array consisting of URLs of images returned by the service and [CreateImage](#CreateImage) entities.
+This is an optional array consisting of URLs of images returned by the service and [CreateImage](#CreateImage) entities.
 Duplicate image URLs will be skipped.
-The parameter is required.
 - `tag_ids` - tags of the news.
-This is an array of integer identifiers of [Tag](#Tag) entities.
+This is an optional array of integer identifiers of [Tag](#Tag) entities.
 Duplicate items are allowed and skipped.
-The parameter is required.

 ### CreateImage